-Raspberry Pi powered Internet-connected irrigation controllerDesigned by South Berkeley Electronics, Ships from United States of America
+Raspberry Pi powered Internet-connected irrigation controllerDesigned by South Berkeley Electronics in United States of America

 What is it?
 The "SPinkler" is an irrigation controller.
 It controls your in-ground 24Vac sprinkler valves.
 It can replace the "dumb" irrigation timer that you probably have in your garage right now...Read More…